top of page

 hatton-map-1.jpg

-Researching abroad opportunities
+Researching abroad

 During the final prototyping stages, our team has planned an official testing session in Hatton, Sri Lanka where we will recruit patients and undergo extensive product development testing.
 We aim to provide our students with hands-on experience of patients in a low-resource setting.